The selfish and unselfish case for sending scientists and doctors abroad

 As the world grapples with the devastation of the coronavirus, one thing is clear: The United States simply wasn’t prepared.
 Despite repeated warnings from infectious disease experts over the years, we lacked essential beds, equipment, and medication; public health advice was confusing; and our leadership offered no clear direction while sidelining credible health professionals and institutions.
 Infectious disease experts agree that it’s only a matter of time before the next pandemic hits, and that one could be even more deadly.
 So how do we fix what COVID-19 has shown was broken?
 In this Mother Jones series, we’re asking experts from a wide range of disciplines one question: What are the most important steps we can take to make sure we’re better prepared next time around?

 Nahid Bhadelia is an infectious disease physician and medical director of special pathogens unit at Boston Medical Center.
 For the last nine years, she has directed the medical response program for Boston University’s maximum containment biosafety level 4 lab, one of only two centers of its kind in the United States—the other one is in Galveston, Texas—equipped to study the most highly contagious and dangerous diseases.
-During the West African Ebola epidemic that began in 2014, she worked extensively on the ground in affected countries—in 2016, she helped found a research and patient care facility in Uganda dedicated to combating viral hemorrhagic fevers like Ebola.
-In addition to her work in Boston, she now runs that facility, as well as a project in Liberia that trains local scientists in emerging infectious disease research.
+During the West African Ebola epidemic that began in 2014, she worked extensively on the ground in affected countries—in 2016, she began working with a research and patient care facility in Uganda dedicated to combating viral hemorrhagic fevers like Ebola.
+In addition to her work in Boston, she now helps run that facility in partnership with Ugandan doctors and scientists.
+She also leads a project in Liberia that trains local scientists in emerging infectious disease research.

 On the importance of US infectious disease work abroad: Let’s look at the humanitarian aspect and then the selfish aspect.
 I think the two are related, because the way you stop outbreak clusters of infectious diseases from becoming pandemics is that you catch them early.
 At the tail end of all international surveillance for infectious diseases are the communities that do not have access to care.
 And in the majority of these settings, when people have febrile illnesses, they don’t get diagnosed.
 Everything just gets diagnosed as malaria.
 The good thing that happened after Ebola was the global health security agenda stuff, which increased investments in setting up diagnostics abroad, setting up response structures abroad, setting up surveillance, so that we get an early warning in some way.
 The other thing that happened in the aftermath of the Ebola epidemic was that ASPR invested a ton of money in identifying Ebola treatment centers in the United States.
 They invested in hospitals that are taking care of Ebola patients to make them into the National Emerging Special Pathogen Training and Education Center, a group that evaluates everybody else’s readiness.
 So that’s the humanitarian reason: We need to catch these outbreaks early.